 The Rev. Jon Olson

-Pastor Jon Olson, who recently joined the MIF Capital Campaign Services consulting team, has a passion for stewardship and planned giving.
+Pastor Jon B. Olson has a passion for helping congregations reach their stewardship/campaign goals.
 During his longtime tenure as senior pastor at Hope Lutheran Church in Fergus Falls, Minnesota, he helped establish the Hope Lutheran Foundation and was a key leader in five successful capital campaigns to fund a building addition and the remodeling of the church building.
-Pastor Olson has led other congregations in their stewardship programs, and is currently working with Bethlehem Lutheran Church in Fergus Falls in their "Beyond Bethlehem" capital campaign.
+Pastor Olson has found great pleasure working with congregations in Iowa, Minnesota, and South Dakota as a consultant with MIF’s Capital Campaign Services.

-Pastor Olson believes good giving is central to our Christian faith, that it is a joy to return to God a portion of what God has given to us.
-People who give generously are typically the healthiest and happiest people we know.
+Pastor Olson believes good giving is central to one’s Christian faith and that it is a joy to return to God a portion of what God has first given us.

 Pastor Olson has Bachelor of Arts degree in American Studies from Minnesota State University in Moorhead, and a Master of Divinity degree from Luther Seminary in St. Paul, Minnesota.
-He lives on Long Lake, near Erhard, Minnesota.
-He is the father of adult twin daughters.
+He lives on Long Lake, near Erhard, Minnesota, and is the father of adult twin daughters.

 The Rev. Dr. Philip Reitz